 Abies concolor tolerates clay.

-Abies concolor's foliage color is green, type is evergreen and has fragrance.
+Foliage of Abies concolor has color green, is evergreen and has fragrance.

 Communities for Abies concolor:Mixed-evergreen Forest and Yellow Pine Forest.